Access the printer settings by clicking the wrench icon in the Print Module:

 - Set and select by RIP: the RIP save its driver settings in the selected slot

-- Reference Media: select the reference media that is the closest to the actual media.
-The reference media contains predefined settings you can use to set your media parameters.
+Reference Media: Select the reference media that most closely resembles the actual media.
+The reference media contains predefined settings that you can use to adjust your media parameters:

 - Dot distribution: this option allows you to choose the drop limitation.
 Basic uses the general limitation whereas Specialized changes the limitation accordingly to the media chosen.